-Read the section about Open-Ended Investment Companies (OEICs) in chapter 7 of the course workbook and fill in the blanks using the following terms; Companies, Shares, Financial Conduct Authority, Diversified, Demand, Open, Restrictions, Variable Capital.
+Read the section about Open-Ended Investment Companies (OEICs) in chapter 7 of the course workbook and fill in the blanks using the terms below.

 An Open Ended Investment Company (OEIC) is also a type of Collective Investment Scheme (CIS).
 OEICs are authorised by the They are described as Investment Companies with (ICVSs) by the FCA.